10 Reasons to Visit a Registered Dietitian Nutritionist (RDN)

 You’re Dealing with the effects of Aging

 As we age, certain aspects of nutrition can become more difficult.
-A registered dietitian nutritionist can help with food or drug interactions, chewing and swallowing difficulty, proper hydration, special diets for hypertension, reduce the load on stiff and achy joints, and changing taste buds as you age.
+A registered dietitian nutritionist can help with food or drug interactions, chewing and swallowing difficulty, proper hydration, special diets for hypertension, reducing the load on stiff and achy joints, and changing taste buds as you age.

 You Want to Shop, Cook, and Eat Smarter